nunezpfall2018/364W18midterm/README.md

+#** Nunez,Priscilla
+#** SI 364
-# SI 364 - Fall 2018 - Midterm Assignment
+#** Fall 2018
+#** SI364 midterm

-## Marvel Commic Collection App
+#** Marvel Comic Collection App
-This app allows a user to register and be able to search for marvels comics collection for a particular year. the proposed features for the app are:
+This app allows a user to register and be able to search for Marvels Comics Collection for a particular year.
+The proposed features for the app are as follows:

-- **User will be able to register / login to the app.**
+- **User will be able to register / login to the app.
+No password required.**
-- **User will be able to search for a particular year he want to see the marvel comics for.**
+- **User will be able to search for a particular year.**
-- **User will be able to bookmark a comic out of the ones returned from a search year**
+- **User will be able to bookmark a comic out of the ones returned from a searched year.**
-- **User will be able to view all comics he has bookmarked**
+- **User will be able to view all comics he has bookmarked.**
-- **User should be able to like a comic**
+- **User should be able to like a comic.
+One:many relationship**
-- **User will be able to view all comics he has liked**
+- **User will be able to view all comics he has liked.**
-- **User will be able to view a list of all registered users in the application**
+- **User will be able to view a list of all registered users in the application.**
-- **User will be able to list all years he has previously searched**
+- **User will be able to list all years he has previously searched.
+One:many relationship w/in year and collections.**

-## Available Route are
+#** Available Routes are as follows:

 - http://locahost:50000 -> index.html
 - http://locahost:50000/search -> search.html